 CHARTER SCHOOLS

-WAC 180-19-210 Annual Report by Authorizer (1) Each authorizer must, no later than November 1 of each year, submit an annual report to the state board of education meeting the requirements of RCW 28A.710.100(4).
+WAC 180-19-210 Annual Report by Authorizer (1) Each authorizer must, no later than November 1 of each year starting in 2014, submit an annual report to the state board of education meeting the requirements of RCW 28A.710.100(4).
 The board shall develop and post on its web site by September 1 of each year a standard form which must be used, and instructions which must be followed, by each authorizer in making its report.
-The completed report must be sent via electronic mail to sbe@k12.wa.us.
+The completed report must be sent via electronic mail to sbe@k12.wa.us and shall be posted on the board’s web site.

 (2) The report must include: